 Option Name Description -t type Specifies the type of shut down.
-The types are: immediate - If checkpointing is supported, all running jobs are to immediately stop execution.
-If checkpointing is supported, running jobs that can be checkpointed are checkpointed, terminated, and requeued.
-If checkpoint is not supported or the job cannot be checkpointed, running jobs are requeued if the rerunable attribute is true.
-Otherwise, jobs are killed. delay - If checkpointing is supported, running jobs that can be checkpointed are checkpointed, terminated, and requeued.
-If a job cannot be checkpointed, but can be rerun, the job is terminated and requeued.
-Otherwise, running jobs are allowed to continue to run.
-Note, the operator or administrator may use the qrerun and qdel commands to remove running jobs. quick - This is the default action if the -t option is not specified.
+The types are: • quick - This is the default action if the -t option is not specified.
 This option is used when you wish that running jobs be left running when the server shuts down.
 The server will cleanly shutdown and can be restarted when desired.
 Upon restart of the server, jobs that continue to run are shown as running; jobs that terminated during the server's absence will be placed into the exiting state.
+The immediate and delay types are deprecated.